+Opening Stock in Cost More Profits Less Profits

+Accounts

-Opening Stock in Cost More Profits Less Profits Accounts 4.
-Over valuation of Mana Duofita I aga Duofita Closing Stock in Cost More Profits Less Profits Accounts
+4. Over valuation of

+Closing Stock in Cost More Profits Less Profits

+Accounts

 (3) Different Methods of Charging Depreciation

 Using different methods of depreciation in cost accounts and financial accounts may lead to differences in profit figures.
 In financial accounts, the straight line method or written down method may be used but in cost accounts machine hour rate method of depreciation may be used.